-Background: The International Crane Foundation (ICF) is a leader in the conservation of the world’s 15 crane species and is dedicated to providing experience, knowledge and inspiration to involve people in resolving threats to cranes and the ecosystems vital to their long-term survival.
-ICF’s world headquarters is located just outside Baraboo, Wisconsin, one hour north of Madison, Wisconsin.
-ICF exhibits the only collection in the world of all 15 species of crane.
-For more information about our conservation programs, please visit our website at www.savingcranes.org.
+Background: The International Crane Foundation (ICF) is a leader in the conservation of the world’s 15 crane species and is dedicated to providing experience, knowledge, and inspiration to involve people in resolving threats to cranes and the ecosystems vital to their long-term survival.
+ICF’s world headquarters is located just outside Baraboo, WI (one hour north of Madison, WI.)
+For more information about our conservation programs, please visit our website at www.savingcranes.org

-To Apply: Send cover letter, resume, and contact information for three references to email@example.com.
-Please put “Crane Research” in the subject line.
+To Apply: Send cover letter, resume, and contact information for three references to: [email protected] please include “Crane Research Internship” in the subject line.